coly-technologies/coly-technologies.github.io/coly-api.md

-* Retrieves list of persons records
+* Retrieves list of persons records, with the total number of `Persons` and their detailed informations.

 ```http